NYCU-NLP-Lab/FlawCheck/README.md

 In this paper, we employed [Vicuna-7b-v1.5](https://github.com/lm-sys/FastChat) as the foundational LLM.
 Refer to the original repository for usage details.
 In the direct usage scenario, the roles of various agents are solely determined by the provided prompts.
+The example in ``code/predict.py`` illustrates justification generation using LLM in a baseline setting.

 **Finetuning**